Arcade-Lecture/exercises/sheet_04/mohsen/task1/task1.md

 >(3) Give a DRY code example by modify your code example of (1)!

+so simply by making it in a form of a function, so you wouldn't need to copy and paste code, or retyping it

 	int compare_ints(int lhs, int rhs)
 	{
 		if (lhs > rhs){